What is a Liability?

 Current Liabilities vs. Long-term Liabilities

 The primary classification of liabilities is according to their due date.
 The classification is critical to the company’s management of its financial obligations.

 Current liabilities are those that are due within a year.
 These primarily occur as part of regular business operations.
 Due to the short-term nature of these financial obligations, they should be managed with consideration of the company’s liquidity.
 Liquidity is frequently determined as a ratio between current assets and current liabilities.
 The most common current liabilities are:

 - Accounts payable: These are the unpaid bills to the company’s vendors.
 Generally, accounts payable are the largest current liability for most businesses.

 - Interest payable: Interest expenses that have already occurred but have not been paid.
 Interest payable should not be confused with the interest expenses.
 Unlike interest payable, interest expenses are expenses that have already been incurred and paid.
 Therefore, interest expenses are reported on the income statement, while interest payable is recorded on the balance sheet.

 - Income taxes payable: The income tax amount owed by a company to the government.
 The tax amount owed must be payable within one year.
 Otherwise, the tax owed must be classified as a long-term liability.

 - Bank account overdrafts: A type of short-term loan provided by a bank when the payment is processed with insufficient funds available in the bank account.

-- Accrued expenses: Expenses that have incurred but no supporting documentation (e.g., invoice) has been received or issued.
+- Accrued expenses: Expenses that have been incurred but no supporting documentation (e.g., invoice) has been received or issued.

 - Short-term loans: Loans with a maturity of one year or less.

 Long-term (non-current) liabilities are those that are due after more than one year.
 It is important that the long-term liabilities exclude the amounts that are due in the short-term, such as interest payable.